 (Above) © Ryan Gamma

 What happens when you turn a historic high school campus into a world-class museum?
-You get the much-anticipated Sarasota Art Museum of Ringling College.
+You get the much-anticipated Sarasota Art Museum of Ringling College, which just reopened its doors October of 2020.

 A cartoon character named Mickey Mouse appeared for the first time, in Steamboat Willie.
 The Yo-Yo was the latest and greatest toy.
 And a daily newspaper only cost 2 cents.
 That’s what was happening when the first class graduated from Sarasota High School, designed by architect Leo Elliott.

 Today, a different kind of class graces the hallways of the South Tamiami Trail building – we mean world-class art curated by experts and displayed in a dynamic new space designed to preserve the past while showcasing the future.
-Welcome to the Sarasota Art Museum of Ringling College, which opened in late 2019 as a division of Ringling College of Art + Design.
-It’s been a long-time coming too: A group of local residents first met to talk about creating a contemporary art museum in town a whopping 16 years ago.
+Welcome to the Sarasota Art Museum of Ringling College, a division of Ringling College of Art + Design, which, after a much-anticipated initial premiere in late 2019 has once again re-opened its doors after the recent pandemic.
+It has been a long-time coming too: A group of local residents first met to talk about creating a contemporary art museum in town a whopping 16 years ago.
 Now, the venue – which, in its first three weeks of opening, garnered attention from The New York Times – expects at least 125,000 annual visitors to explore the gleaming space and take part in educational programming.

 Architects, collaborating with more than 700 workers have taken the original Collegiate Gothic-style building (known as the Elliott) and “married” it, using a courtyard lined by palm trees, with two adjacent properties on the college campus: A former furniture showroom known as The Works and an 18,000-square-foot Rudolph Building.